 The PEN Writers’ Emergency Fund is an emergency fund for professional—published or produced—writers in acute, emergency financial crisis.
 Depending on the situation, the Fund gives grants of up to $2,000.
 The maximum amount is given only under especially dire circumstances and when monies are available.
+It is the Fund's preference not to give repeated grants within a three-year period.

 The PEN Fund for Writers and Editors with HIV/AIDS, administered under the PEN Writers’ Emergency Fund, gives grants of up to $2,000 to professional writers and editors who face serious financial difficulties because of HIV or AIDS-related illness.